 - You will need a YouTube Channel account.

-- You also need a Google Cloud Platform account with the BigQuery service enabled.
+- You also need a Google Cloud Platform to account with the BigQuery service enabled.

 - Enable YouTube API in Google Cloud Platform